 Essentials of Diagnostic Radiology

 This is a required module and it covers basic knowledge that every radiologist should know (for example, recognizing child abuse, pneumothorax, shock bowel, and subdural hematoma).
-The ABR provides a study guide for the Essentials of Diagnostic Radiology.

 Clinical Practice Area Modules

 These modules are selected by the candidate based on training, experience, and practice emphasis.
 Candidates may select any three areas.

 All clinical category modules will contain Noninterpretive Skills content which are general topics of importance to the practice of radiology, such as recognition and managment of contrast reactions, error prevention, communication skills, professionalism, ethics, and other aspects of practice.